 You can contact the Research Evidence Partnerships Manager via our What Works Centre email.Listed below are several of the most prominent police-academic partnerships with details of their members and ongoing projects.

 This page does not include collaborations that have been created by the successful bids of the Police Knowledge Fund.
 You can find futher information about the PKF partnerships on the PKF page.

-If you know of any other police academic collaborations/partnerships that you think would be useful to share, please email the What Works Centre and we will include them on this page.
+If you know of any other police academic collaborations/partnerships that you think would be useful to share, please email College What Works and we will include them on this page.

 The Behavioural Insights Team

 The Behavioural Insights Team (BIT) is a social purpose company, jointly owned by the UK Government; Nesta (the innovation charity); and its employees.